 Leela Corman, 48, and her partner Tom Hart, 50, are both Providence-based artists.
 Corman transitioned from “permalance” to freelance cartoonist and illustrator in 2004.
 Hart is the executive director of The Sequential Artists Workshopa non-profit art school.

 Corman said that before COVID-19, the biggest struggle of being a freelance artist married to another freelance artist was the endless back and forth of “are we making enough money and are we contributing enough.”

 Freelance work means waiting for others to get around to paying you.
 That can be a major disruption to planning household expenses.
 In order to cope with his, Hart made the decision to change the way he pays himself from his business.

 "This was the main reason I converted my income to salary from portion of proceeds, to have some stability, however small," he said.

 Now there’s all of the above, plus having their child home with them all the time.
 Recently, Corman has looked back on her years of juggling family, career ambitions, and finance with clearer eyes.

-“I would say that the biggest struggle with being a freelancer, the one that has taken years for me to even see, has been the gender inequality,” said Corman.
+“I would say that the biggest struggle with being a freelancer, the one that has taken years for me to even see, has been the gender and income inequality,” said Corman.
 “I had babies and it had a massive impact on my career that it just did not have on my male partner.